owl-lab/owl_guide/book/chapter/faq.rst

 Why do I get `Illegal instruction` error?
 -----------------------------------------

-The short answer is that this can happen when Owl or the program using Owl have been compiled on one system and are run on another.
+The short answer is that the binary of Owl or the program using Owl have been compiled on one platform and are run on another.

 If you use opam or dune to install or build your code you can use ``OWL_CFLAGS`` to override the ``-march``-option that is used to build the binary, by default